Structural and functional alterations of cerebellum following fluid percussion injury in rats

 Digital Object Identifier (DOI)

 Ai, Jinglu; Liu, Elaine; Park, Eugene; and Baker, Andrew J., "Structural and functional alterations of cerebellum following fluid percussion injury in rats" (2007).
-Neurobiology.
+Translational Neuroscience.
 958.